Skip to content. | Skip to navigation

 Hessian Fly on Wheat

-During the past decade, damage to wheat by Hessian fly has been minimal in Pennsylvania.
-This low incidence of damage can be contributed primarily to the use of wheat varieties that possess either complete resistance or moderate resistance to attack by Hessian fly.
-Also helpful in holding down fly damage has been the cultural practice of planting wheat after the "fly-free" date in late September or early October.
+The low incidence of occurrence of and damage from Hessian fly in Pennsylvania can be attributed to both host-plant resistance and planting date.
+Many varieties of wheat commonly used in Pennsylvania possess either complete or moderate resistance to attack by Hessian fly.
+Also helpful in holding down fly damage has been the cultural practice of planting wheat after the "fly-free" date in late September or early October (see below for these dates).
+Continued diligence in using resistant varieties and planting late should prevent Hessian fly from returning as a major pest of wheat in Pennsylvania.

 Life History